6 Natural Remedies to Treat Throat Infections

-Who here hasn’t ever had an infection in their throat?
+Who hasn’t had an infection in their throat?
 It’s a painful experience that makes your day to day life unpleasant.
-It hurts to talk, take a breath…is there any way to get some relief?
-Of course there is.
-Follow the simple treatments in this article next time you have a sore throat.
+It hurts to talk, breath, and swallow…is there any way to get some relief?
+Here are some great natural remedies to treat throat infections.
+Keep this mind for the next time you have a sore throat.

-A throat infection can originate from bacteria, a virus, or an injury.
-Some are more resistant than others, and may require treatment with antibiotics.
-Other times you might find relief by just taking a few days off to recover.
+Throat infections can be caused by bacteria, a virus, or an injury.
+Some bacteria are more resistant than others and may require treatment with antibiotics.
+Oftentimes with a virus, you might find relief by just taking a few days off to recover.

-Bear in mind that every now and again your immune system can be weakened, giving you lower defenses against infections or certain diseases.
-So make sure you always eat a diet that promotes good overall health.
-In addition, we recommend that you try the following remedies for your throat infection:
+Bear in mind that every now and then, your immune system weakens, lowering your defenses against infections or certain diseases.
+So make sure you maintain a diet that supports good overall health.
+In addition, we recommend that you try the following remedies to treat throat infections:

-- By combining them with lemon juice you get a medicinal concoction that you can enjoy throughout the day.
-But how should you make it?
+By combining thyme and honey with lemon juice, you get a medicinal concoction that you can enjoy throughout the day.
+Here’s how to make it:

 - Add two tablespoons of fresh thyme to a liter of boiling water.

-- Add the juice of one lemon, as well as the grated zest from the peel.
+- Add the juice of one lemon, as well as grated zest from the peel.

 - Boil these ingredients for 10 minutes.

-- Remove from heat and wait for 10 minutes before straining off the liquid.
+- Remove from heat and wait for 10 minutes before straining the liquid.